 - Renovation of the roof/adding insulation to the ceiling

-- Renewing the thermostat valves and adjusting the heating network
+- Renewing the thermostat valves and adjusting the building heat distribution network

 - Adding heat recovery to the ventilation system

 - Different heat pump systems: Exhaust air, air to water, ground source

 - New water saving tabs